By: Alexandra Cowley

 little fun," laughed Higginson.

 It's not just a rumor.
-Higginson says she's witness some
+Higginson says she's witness some unusual things happen.

 "We'll come in and scarves will be braided, chairs will